 - Air Fryer vs Deep Fryer: Size and Cooking Capacity

-We have previously written about the sizes and capacities of air fryers available, see it here to help you decide what size you’ll need.
+We have previously written about the sizes and capacities of air fryers available to help you decide what size you’ll need.

 This is one of the big dividers in the battle of the air fryer vs deep fryer.
 Air fryers do typically have a smaller cooking capacity, but manufactures are addressing this issue with some now launching XXL ranges.
 Also, the fact that the appliance doesn’t need to hold a large amount oil, means air fryers are generally smaller in size, taking up less counter space compared to a deep fryer.

 We would recommend going for the largest air fryer your budget will allow as you’ll probably use it more than you expect.
 However, if you know you’ll only use it for the odd small snack, there are plenty of smaller ones on the market.

 A 6 cup (size) deep fryer is generally big enough for two people.
 However deep fryers do range in size from 2 to 12 cups.
 The larger ones often coming with 2 large baskets, rather than just one.
 Deep fryers are generally less portable than air fryers, so make sure you have enough counter space to leave it out fall time.

 Deep fryers aren’t considered the healthiest way to cook your food, but most of us are suckers for the food the produce.
 Air fryer manufacturers claim that air frying uses up to 80% less oil versus deep frying.
 Users of air fryers claim that the amount of oil needed is even less, some users cook without any oil at all.
 The massive reduction in oil used is where the air fryer gets its health benefit over the deep fryer.
 See our article on eating healthier with an air fryer.